JNRowe-retired/pecan/docs/source/hooks.rst

 :func:`on_error` is passed a shared state object **and** the original exception.
-If an :func:`on_error` handler returns a Response object, this response will be returned to the end user and no furthur :func:`on_error` hooks will be executed.
+If an :func:`on_error` handler returns a Response object, this response will be returned to the end user and no further :func:`on_error` hooks will be executed.

 Attaching Hooks
 ---------------